 Originally known as the Medal of the Immaculate Conception, but later became the Miraculous Medal due to the many miracles and graces granted through the intercession of Mary.

 There have been many miracles documented with the Miraculous Medal.
-One of them was a 70 year old widow in 1834 who had a very difficult time walking after a crippling accident.
+One of them was a 74 year old widow in 1834 who had a very difficult time walking after a cripping accident.
 She also needed assistance sitting and standing.
-After receiving the Medal, she went to Confession (note: prayers are much more effective while in a state of grace).
+After receiving the medal she went to Confession.
+Note: prayers are much more effective when in a state of grace.
 This was followed the next day by First Friday devotions and the start of a novena to the Sacred Heart of Jesus and Mary.
 She also venerated the medal she wore 20 times a day.
-On the 7th day of the novena she was miraculously healed and was able to walk, climb stairs, and kneel without help.
+On the 7th day of the novena, she was miraculous healed and was able to walk, climb stairs, and kneel without help.

 You can find miraculous medals at any Catholic gift stores or online.
 Make sure the medal matches what Our Lady gave us.
 I’ve seen medals that are different designs or text.
 A prayer you can say with the medal is one from St. Maximilian Kolbe,

 pray for us who have recourse to you,

 and for all who do not have recourse to you,